thegreatkeej/Estimator_Project/README.md

   o	Drops na’s

-  o	Drops vendors with only (1) appearance
+  o	Drops vendors with scaling issues

+•	Returns a csv and excel with:

+	o	Working data set that is cleaned and gives lowest prices

+	o	Cleaned data set that gives all prices

 ### What Currently Needs Work (10/18 to 10/25):

-•	Make a better price variable (currently looks like this: ‘['rich_snippet']['top']['detected_extensions']['price']’

-•	Create categories for the materials so that we can match all the material names (manufacturers name the same materials with slightly different names)

-•	Decide how to handle scaling issues (some prices are given by the foot and others are given by 100’)
+•	Refactor code to be more efficient

-•	Return a data set of minimums
+•	Create data base

-•	Create data base, CSV and Excel file with data and send to website
+•	Create code that automates the search so that our script scrapes the web once a day and sends data to website

 •	Polish a deliverable “Segment 1”